jianxiaoguo/website/content/en/docs/installing-workflow/gateway.md

 ## Install a Kubernetes Gateway

-Now that Workflow has been deployed with the `gatewayClass` , we will need a Kubernetes gateway in place to begin routing traffic.
+Now that Workflow has been deployed with the `gatewayClass`, we will need a Kubernetes gateway in place to begin routing traffic.

-Here is an example of how to use [istio](https://istio.io/) as an gateway for Workflow.
+Here is an example of how to use [istio](https://istio.io/) as a gateway for Workflow.
 Of course, you are welcome to use any controller you wish.

 ```
 $ helm repo add istio https://istio-release.storage.googleapis.com/charts